 Thank you for your interest in the Music program at Loyola University Chicago!
 Music at Loyola encourages self-expression through music, engaging students with coursework and performance opportunities that encourage success in performance and composition in a variety of settings.
 Application to the Music Major is a two-part process: an application for admission to the University and an application to audition for the major.
 All students seeking admission to the Music Major must audition.

-Alternative dates as well as a video audition option are listed on the Music Major application.
+A video audition option is listed on the Music Major application.